OpenTranslationBible/open-bible/en-GB/15.Ezra/md/ezra-10.md

 ## Ezra 10:25

-And among the other Israelites: From the descendants of Parosh: Ramiah, Izziah, Malchijah, Mijamin, Eleazar, Malchijah, and Benaiah.
+And among the other Israelites: From the lineage of Parosh: Ramiah, Izziah, Malchijah, Mijamin, Eleazar, Malchijah, and Benaiah.

 ## Ezra 10:26

-From the descendants of Elam: Mattaniah, Zechariah, Jehiel, Abdi, Jeremoth, and Elijah.
+From the lineage of Elam: Mattaniah, Zechariah, Jehiel, Abdi, Jeremoth, and Elijah.

 ## Ezra 10:27

-From the descendants of Zattu: Elioenai, Eliashib, Mattaniah, Jeremoth, Zabad, and Aziza.
+From the lineage of Zattu: Elioenai, Eliashib, Mattaniah, Jeremoth, Zabad, and Aziza.

 ## Ezra 10:28

-From the descendants of Bebai: Jehohanan, Hananiah, Zabbai, and Athlai.
+From the lineage of Bebai: Jehohanan, Hananiah, Zabbai, and Athlai.

 ## Ezra 10:29

-From the descendants of Bani: Meshullam, Malluch, Adaiah, Jashub, Sheal, and Jeremoth.
+From the family of Bani: Meshullam, Malluch, Adaiah, Jashub, Sheal, and Jeremoth.

 ## Ezra 10:30

-From the descendants of Pahath-Moab: Adna, Kelal, Benaiah, Maaseiah, Mattaniah, Bezalel, Binnui, and Manasseh.
+From the family of Pahath-Moab: Adna, Kelal, Benaiah, Maaseiah, Mattaniah, Bezalel, Binnui, and Manasseh.

 ## Ezra 10:31